neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ---

-## Making It a Habit
+## Making It Habitual

-Golden Flow Design isn’t a deliverable—it’s a mindset.
+Golden Flow Design isn’t a deliverable—it’s a process.
+It teaches teams to think in terms of the user’s core journey, use design as a learning tool, and move forward with intention instead of guesswork.

-At the beginning of every new project, ask:

 **What is the golden flow?**